BBARLOCCO/apiTest/README.md

  - Run `mvn spring-boot:run`, application will start listening to 8080 port.
  - You can also run it from your prefered IDE.

+## Use Docker!

+ - Run  `./mvn package` for .jar creation
+ - Run `docker build ./ -t apitest` for docker image creation (tag it as you prefer)
+ - Start the server: `docker run -p 8080:8080 apitest`

 ## Initial DATA